A-G-D/lua-boolexpr/docs/2_creating-expressions.md

 ## Creating Expressions Using Built-in Constructors

-Creating a BoolExpr constructor is pretty straightforward.
+Creating a BoolExpr object is pretty straightforward.

 ```Lua
 do